joshhooker/EnergyLossClass/README.md

 ## Using LISE++ Tables<a name="liseTables"></a>

-The LISE++ table implementation in the EnergyLoss class allows for you to use MeV/mm or MeV/mg/cm2 as in input, allows one to use different energy loss calculations that are provided in the table.
+The LISE++ table implementation in the EnergyLoss class allows for you to use both types of units for stopping power (MeV/um or MeV/mg/cm2) as an input and allows one to use different energy loss calculations that are provided in the table.
 The base implementation looks like the following:
 ```c++
 ReadLISEdEdx(const char* inputFile, double mass, double density, int column)
 ```
+* inputFile is the path to the LISE++ energy loss table (required)
 * mass is the mass of the particle in u (required)
 * density is measured in g/cm3.
 If density is present, then the table is assumed to be in units of MeV/mg/cm2.
+If density is not present, then the table is assumed to be in units of MeV/um.
 * column is which energy loss calculation to use which is described below.
+If the column is not present, then selection #2 is assumed

 LISE++ tables come with 5 different energy loss calculations and we can toggle between the columns when initializing the tables.
 Columns: